Mock theta functions and related combinatorics: Introduction

+of the \emph{third order}.
+Here and throughout, the $q$-Pochhammer symbol is defined for $n\in \mathbb N_0 \cup\{\infty\}$ by and we assume $|q|<1$, so that all series converge absolutely.
 Ramanujan didn't define what he meant by the order of a mock theta function, nor did he precisely define a mock theta function.
 However, we have since been able to extract a definition from his own writing \cite{BerndtRankin} (see also the recent works \cite{GRO, Rhoadesmock}): \begin{quote}\emph{``Suppose there is a function in the Eulerian form and suppose that all or an infinity of points $q=e^{2i \pi m/n}$ are exponential singularities and also suppose that at these points the asymptotic form of the function closes neatly\dots The question is: is the function taken the sum of two functions one of which is an ordinary theta function and the other a (trivial) function which is $O(1)$ at all the points $e^{2 i \pi m/n}$?
 The answer is it is not necessarily so.
 When it is not so I call the function Mock $\theta$-function.
 I have not proved rigorously that it is not necessarily so.
-But I have constructed a number of examples...''} \end{quote} Ramanujan's reference to theta functions, a class of modular forms, and Eulerian forms, which are $q$-series similar in shape to $\omega(q), \nu(q),$ and $\phi(q)$, expressible in terms of \emph{$q$-hypergeometric} series (\cite{Fine, GasperRahman}), indirectly points back to earlier examples of Eulerian modular forms.
+But I have constructed a number of examples...''} \end{quote} Ramanujan's reference to theta functions, a class of modular forms, and Eulerian forms, which are $q$-series expressible in terms of \emph{$q$-hypergeometric} series (\cite{Fine, GasperRahman}) and similar in shape to $\omega(q), \nu(q),$ and $\phi(q)$, indirectly points back to earlier examples of Eulerian modular forms.
 For example, Dedekind's $\eta$-function is an important modular theta function of weight $1/2$ which can be expressed in terms of a $q$-hypergeometric series as follows: {where} $q=e^{2\pi i \tau}$ {is} the usual modular variable, with $\tau$ in the upper half complex plane.
 Ramanujan's letter on his mock theta functions claimed that mock theta functions behave like (weakly holomorphic) modular forms near roots of unity but are not themselves modular, hence the adjective \emph{mock}.